FormidableLabs/badges/DEVELOPMENT.md

     ```

 - Create/update the prod tier by repeating the previous command with `TIER=prod`.
+    - > ℹ️ **Note**: When switching `TIER`s using `terragrunt` commands that shell to `terraform init` remember to always select `no` when prompted to "copy existing state".
+Terraform really wants to munge together different states and it's almost always a bad idea to copy existing state to a remote backend since we use our remote backends as the source of truth.

+        ```sh
+        Do you want to copy existing state to the new backend?
+          Pre-existing state was found while migrating the previous ...

+          Do you want to overwrite the state in the new backend with the previous state?
+          Enter "yes" to copy and "no" to start with the existing state in the newly configured "s3" backend.

+          Enter a value: no
+        ```

-- Open a PR and watch the magic happen for the rest of the infrastruction and application pieces!
+- Open a pull request and watch the magic happen for the rest of the infrastruction and application pieces!